 An interesting motif in the novel is the use of dreams to revealed the inner workings of Bone’s brain.
 One of McCoy’s dreams ends up being revealing, especially in the context of the book’s conclusion.
 In the dream, he thinks about his parents and proclaims that he “is the assassin.”
 His mother died giving birth to him and he euthanized his pa so in a sense he did kill both of them.
 He then thinks of betraying Natira and envisions himself stuck in dirt, representing his inability to move on from something.
 Later on, he starts to have dreams of his own death after the Fal-Tor-Pan.
-And in the alternate timeline, Lynn’s horse’s name?
+Something interesting is going on here, and it has to do with timing.
+McCoy was trapped in the past in 1930 and would pass on in 1955.
+McCoy started to have his nightmares right when we got back in 2267, the Fal-Tor-Pan was in 2285, and he finally resolved the dream problem in 2293.
+Gee, that's roughly 25 years between the events, with the Fal-Tor-Pan somehow freeing McCoy to more lucidity especially as the timing of the even drew nearer.
+Yes, he experienced flashes of it because it had happened already but somehow a universal time keeping of sorts allowed some real tracking.
+Yeah, its weird to me too.
+And a final observation comes from the alternate timeline, Lynn’s horse’s name?
 Belle Reve, or beautiful dream.

 Ironically enough, Bones found out about his Xenopolycythemia as a result of physicals taken in order to get more M’Benga number readings.
 Without his project into the unexplained numbers, then he may never have insisted on being a part of the away team to Yonada, and would never have found a cure…But how did McCoy get the sickness?
 After all, his alternate timeline counterpart never did get it and the show made it clear it was something not terrestrial but caught in space.
 We never find out.

 Worried that something from that alternate timeline can show McCoy a possible health concern so he goes to a top secret facility where Spock’s tricorder readings are kept.
 There he finds…the life he never lived.
 Finds the ads, sees what happened to him.
 Then the flood of memories from that life rush into his head, much like “The Inner Light.”
 How is that even possible?
 He sees his time spent there including the similarity physically between Natira and Lynn.
 That explains his initial attraction to her as bleed through across alternate timelines.
-But most importantly, the lesson she taught him, which is gone over in length in the previous review.
+It may even hint at some kind of reincarnation system, for the two are so similar and Spock even points out how her physiology and human's are similar.
+That would make for an interesting follow-up.
+But most importantly, the bleedthough allows McCoy to lean the lesson Lynn taught him, which is gone over in length in the previous review.
 That life has now given McCoy a new lease on his own here as well, and the remainder of the book sees him do just that.
 He puts the dreams to rest and finds the shadows are gone.

 © 2017 Leonard Kelley